 - Peeling paint or rotting wood around skylights

 - Water stains or mold or mildew around your chimney

-Fix Your Water Damaged Areas
+Roof Leak Repair & Fixing Your Water Damaged Areas

 In order to fix the interior damages, there are options.
 One of them is to hire a roof leak repair certified professional who can inspect with expertise and operate safely.

 There are also other methods available for those who prefer to do it yourself.
-Here are some safe and effective ways to fix a water damaged ceiling or walls
+Here are some safe and effective ways to fix a water damaged ceiling or walls.